architmeta/india-pm-modi-visits-domestic/README.md

 The `multi_state` column flags these rows as `YES`.

 > **For journalists and researchers:** Rows marked `multi_state = YES` are part
 > of a single trip.
 The original date string is preserved unchanged.
-Please verify
+Please
-> the full itinerary and exact dates for each state independently using official
+> verify the full itinerary and exact dates for each state independently using
-> PMO press releases or MEA records before publishing.
+> official PMO press releases or MEA records before publishing.

+---

+## Known limitations and possible improvements

+- **City coverage is partial.** Not all visit titles mention a city — some list only a state name.
+The `city` column will be blank for those rows.
+  A fuller city-to-state mapping layer would improve geographic precision.
+- **No cost data.** The domestic visits listing does not include expenditure figures.
+This is a limitation of the source, not the scraper.
+- **State inference may miss edge cases.** For unusual or historical city names not in the mapping dictionary, the `state` field may fall back to the raw title text.
+These can be corrected manually or by extending the mapping.

 ---